tfisher013/SuperStreetViewRouter.jl/docs/src/algorithm.md

 # Algorithm

 `SuperStreetViewRouter.jl` uses a depth searched-enhanced greedy algorithm with optimizations to maximize traversed distance over the provided city input file.
-The algorithm's implementation and ideas for it can be improvemed are described below.
+The algorithm's implementation and ideas for how it can be improved are described below.

 Before continuing, it will be helpful to first familiarize yourself with the details of the [Google 2014 HashCode problem](https://storage.googleapis.com/coding-competitions.appspot.com/HC/2014/hashcode2014_final_task.pdf), as references to aspects of the problem will be made throughout.